omniscientjs/omniscient/README.md

 You can also pass more advanced constructs as CSP channels or FRP streams as a part of statics.

+**Note:** Statics will be replaced in favor of a new more explicit and robust API in the next major release.

 ```js
 var Item = component(function (cursor, statics) {
   var onClick = function () {